-Ever wondered how to use a yellow financial pad for your budget?
+How do you use a yellow financial pad for your budget?

-Here’s a quick tutorial on how to use a yellow columnar sheet.
+A quick tutorial on how to use a yellow columnar sheet.

 Let’s lay the foundation of your monthly budget with some categories and basic information.
 Note the month up in the corner, and then in header area of the widest column, write “Income.”
 In columns 1 and 2, you’re going to note your paychecks.
 Before you get all excited and write stuff down and then have to erase later (Did I remind you to do this in pencil?
 No?
-Remember to use pencil!), let me explain the other columns - column 3 will be for "Actual" expenses, and column 4 will be your "Variance," to see how your actual differs from your plan.
+Remember to use pencil!), let me explain the other columns - column 3 will be for "Actual" expenses, and column 4 will be your "Variance," to see how your actual differed from your plan.

 In the income columns, I write either our initials, or full names if I’m feeling saucy.
 I also note the dates that those dollars are expected to come in.
 As I mentioned above, I’m using some representative figures here, but I wanted to show what this really looks like.

-Plug in your income.
+2. Plug in your income.

-Group and list your expenses.
+3. Group and list your expenses.

-Housing is your most important, so put that down first.
-That’s your mortgage or rent payment, and any separate bills you have that are related to your housing – HOA dues, etc. My next category is utilities– water and garbage, electricity, gas, TV, etc. The next group is food (groceries, eating out and school lunch), followed by transportation (gas and oil, parking, insurance and tolls), lifestyle & entertainment (haircuts, pet costs, gifts, clothes, gym) and lastly, debt.
+Housing is your most important expense category, so put that down first.
+That’s your mortgage or rent payment, and any separate bills you have that are related to your housing – HOA dues, etc. My next category is utilities– water and garbage, electricity, natural gas, TV, etc. The next group is food (groceries, eating out and school lunch), followed by transportation (gas and oil, parking, insurance and tolls), lifestyle & entertainment (haircuts, pet costs, gifts, clothes, gym) and lastly, debt.
 Don’t forget your autopay items!